PedroTajia/MyDreamerV2/README.md

 DreamerV2 background: paper and project page for conceptual details.

 🚀 Quick Start
 The repository ships with a simple training script and minimal components.
-A default run (with the included environment wrapper) looks like: python run.py

 Environment: task name, robot arm, reward shaping, frame size.
 (See env.py.)